-- Construction records, including contracts, systems and amendments.

-- Incoming material inspection.

-- Installation inspection and test records.
+- Construction records, including contracts, systems and amendments; - · Incoming material inspection; - · Installation inspection and test records;

-- Equipment records, including calibration when applicable.

-- Customer complaints records, with corrective action (and preventative action as appropriate).

-- Corrective and preventive action records.

-- Nonconforming material records.

-- Staff education, training, competency evaluations and training effectiveness.

-- DRI audits.

-- Management review records

-Certificates and reaudits
+- Equipment records including calibration when applicable; - Customer complaints records, with Corrective Action (and Preventative Action as appropriate); - · Corrective and Preventive Action records; - · Non-conforming material records; - Staff education, training, competency evaluations and training effectiveness; - DRI Audits; - · Management review records.

+CERTIFICATES & RE-AUDITS:

-Certificate issuance and control - Upon a determination that the contractor has met the UL Solutions requirements, the contractor will be issued a certificate that includes, where appropriate, for the U.S. or Canada:
+Certificate Issuance and Control - Upon a determination that the Contractor has met the UL Requirements, the Contractor will be issued a certificate that includes, where appropriate for the U.S. or Canada:

-- Contractor firm name and address of location assessed under the program. - Effective date (date of compliance decision) and expiration date (December 31 of the following year). - Unique serial number and UL Solutions file number. - UL Solutions and name of the UL Solutions Contractor Program to which the contractor firm was assessed. - Authorized Qualified Firestop Contractor Program marking for the U.S. and ULC Qualified Firestop Contractor Program marking for Canada.
+- Contractor firm name and address of location assessed under the Program; - Effective date (date of compliance decision) and expiration date (one year following effective date); - · Unique serial number and UL File number; - Underwriters Laboratories or Underwriters Laboratories of Canada and name of the UL Contractor Program to which Contractor firm was assessed; - Authorized UL Qualified Firestop Contractor Program marking for the U.S. and ULC Qualified Firestop Contractor Program marking for Canada;

-Certificates are issued only to those contractors that comply with UL Solutions requirements and only after the nonconformities identified during UL Solutions audits have been resolved.
+Certificates are issued only to those Contractors that comply with UL Requirements and only after the nonconformities identified during UL audits have been resolved.